 Why Visit Singapore?

-Some people visit Singapore just to eat.
 The island nation has 44 Michelin-starred restaurants and flavors from all over the world.
-If you’re dining on a budget, you can still eat amazingly well by enjoy the street food.
-You’ll commonly find dishes from China, Malaysia, and India among the local hawkers.
+Visitors will commonly find dishes from China, Malaysia, and India among the local hawkers.